oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 have the following meaning:

-- requirement_name: represents the name of the requirement as it appears in the type definition for the Node Type name that is declared as the value for on the substitution_mappings’ `node_type` key.
+- requirement_name: represents the name of the requirement as it appears in the type definition for the node type name that is declared as the value for on the substitution_mappings’ `node_type` key.
 - node_template_name: represents a valid name of a node template